scharantej/dataplex-oda/02-lab-guide/04-register-assets-into-zones.md

     $PROJECT_ID:$CRIMES_DS
 ```

 ### 1.4.
-Load some data into the "crimes" BgQuery dataset
+Load some data into the newly created "crimes" BigQuery dataset from a BigQuery public dataset

 Paste this command in Cloud Shell to create a table-
 ```